Lincoln High School

 Introduction

 Lincoln High School initially opened in the fall of 1907 with 900 students.
 Over time, Lincoln grew, with multiple additions, before finally becoming a 4-year high school in 1971.
-In 1981, Lincoln was closed and since then the building was used for a variety of purposes including as an interim location for different Seattle schools during their renovations.
+In 1981, Lincoln was closed, and the building was used for a variety of purposes including as an interim location for different Seattle schools during their renovations.
+In February 2013 Seattle voters approved a Building Excellence initiative which set in motion the modernization of the existing brick building allowing Lincoln High School to reopen in 2019!

 Learn with Passion.
 Act with Courage.
 Improve the World.